earthbucks/earthbucks/ts/earthbucks-com/app/blog/2024-04-05-thoughts-on-fees.md

 In EarthBucks, my intention is that users will have relationships with service providers.
 Even miners will have relationships with other miners.
-All fees can be determined and paid the same way as anything else, by having a contract (explicit or implict), and paying a fee.
+All fees can be determined and paid the same way as anything else, by having a contract (explicit or implicit), and paying a fee.
 This is exactly how it works in the real world, and I see no reason for this system to be any different.

 There are many reasons to eliminate the change fee from transactions, but the